partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 ## Next Steps

-Now that you have PartiQL Beamline installed and verified, you're ready to generate your first dataset!
+Now that you have Beamline installed and verified, you're ready to generate your first dataset!
 In the next section, we'll walk through creating your first data generation script and producing some sample data.